The recycling industry is booming—are facility owners and operators properly covered against environmental exposures?

 What is a Contractors Pollution Liability / Professional policy?

 The Contractors Pollution Liability/Professional Policy is a combined Pollution and Professional coverage form.
 It provides coverage to general contractors, construction managers, and various trade contractors who could potentially have both pollution and professional claims; CPL/Professional provides coverage for E&O exposures for contractors.

 What is Contractors Pollution Liability Coverage?

 Contractors Pollution Liability insurance (CPL) is coverage designed to protect from third party claims for damages caused by “Pollution Conditions” arising from the insured’s covered operations.
 Adding “Mold” coverage broadens the defined list of covered pollutants to include molds, funguses, etc.

-How does Contractors Pollution Liability coverage . . .
+How Does Contractors Pollution Liability Coverage Work . . .

 What is Site or Premises Pollution Liability Insurance?